andaeys/news-feed-app/Readme.md

 # Top News Feed
 <img src="./readme/ss.jpg" height="480"/>

-## What this project bring to you:
+## What this project brings to you:
 - **MVVM Design Pattern:** The project follows the MVVM (Model-View-ViewModel) design pattern, incorporating a repository and use case approach for better separation of concerns.

 - **Kotlin Coroutines and Flow:** Asynchronous operations are handled using Kotlin Coroutines and Flow, providing a concise and efficient way to manage background tasks.